by Chuck Anderson, May 11, 2020

 Steps I took.
 Resources I used, such as code from the class, on-line resources, research articles, books [Goodfellow, et al., 2016], ....

-Say in detail what each team member did.
+REQUIRED: If this is a team project, clearly describe in detail what each team member did.

 Show all results.
 Intermediate results might be shown in above Methods section.
 Plots, tables, whatever.